 I. CANDIDATE SELECTION

 The hiring authority shall select from among qualified candidates the individual with the skills, knowledge, and abilities to effectively carry out the duties and responsibilities of the position.
-During this process, consideration is given to University employees seeking transfers or promotions, and to the University's equal opportunity and affirmative action goals.
+During this process, consideration is given to University employees seeking transfers or promotions, and to the University's equal opportunity goals.

 The required experience, skills, knowledge, and other qualifications used as candidate selection criteria shall be job-related, derived from the classified job description, and applied fairly.